-Clinical Inclusion and Exclusion Criteria

-Inclusion Criteria:

-- 1. Child will be 8 24 months old when receiving study treatment during Phase 1: - 2.
-Child will have a diagnosis of PAS with parent permission to provide the child's clinical Magnetic Resonance Imaging (MRI) to the study; - 3.
-Child has hemiparesis; - 4.
-Parent(s) willing to participate in the home therapy component; and - 5.
-At least one parent who is English language proficient and will take a lead in interacting with study staff and completing self-administered tools and interviews in English.

-Note: for Phase 2, children who participated in Phase 1 in Group 3, Usual & Customary Treatment (U&CT), may be older than 24 months when they receive I-ACQUIRE treatment.
+Clinical Inclusion and Exclusion Inclusion Criteria: Criteria Child will be 8 - 36 months old when receiving study treatment during Phase 1; Child will have a diagnosis of Perinatal Arterial Ischemic Stroke (PAIS) with parent permission to provide the child's clinical Magnetic Resonance Imaging (MRI) to the study; Child has hemiparesis; Parent(s) willing to participate in the home therapy component; and At least one parent who is English-language proficient and will take a lead in interacting with study staff and completing self-administered tools and interviews in English.
+Note: Note: for the crossover second phase, children from the U&CT group may be older than 36 mos. when they receive one of the two doses of I-ACQUIRE treatment.
+Exclusion Criteria: 1.
+Child has a medical or sensory condition(s) that prevent(s) full therapy participation (e.g., frequent uncontrolled seizures, fragile health); Child received a prior form of Constraint-Induced Movement Therapy (CIMT) with a dose of at least 2 hrs/day for ≥10 days; Child has received botulinum toxin in the past 3 months; and Child is a ward of the state or other agency.
+Note: botulinum toxin or another form of CIMT cannot be administered until after the 6 mos Post-Treatment Assessment has occurred.

-Exclusion Criteria:

-- 1. Child has a medical or sensory condition(s) that prevent(s) full therapy participation (e.g., frequent uncontrolled seizures, fragile health): - 2.
-Child received a prior form of Constraint-Induced Movement Therapy (CIMT) with a dose of at least 2 hrs/day for ≥10 days; - 3.
-Child has received botulinum toxin in the past 3 months; and - 4.
-Child is a ward of the state or other agency.

-Note: botulinum toxin or another form of CIMT cannot be administered until after the 6-month post-treatment assessment has occurred.
+B. STAFF ROSTER